Department: Church History

 Contact: Send message

-Bio: Dr. Chadwick serves as Associate Professor of Church History and Doctrine [Jewish Studies and Comparative Religion], and also serves as Jerusalem Center Professor of Archaeology and Near Eastern Studies.
+Bio: Dr. Jeffrey R. Chadwick serves at BYU as Jerusalem Center Professor of Archaeology and Near Eastern Studies, and also as Professor of Religious Education in the Department of Church History and Doctrine [emphases in Bible and Jewish Studies, Comparative Religion, Islam].
 He was born and raised in Ogden, Utah, and graduated from world famous Ben Lomond High School.
 He served an LDS mission in West Berlin and West Germany (the old Hamburg mission).
-He and his wife Kim are the parents of six children and several grandchildren.
+He and his wife Kim are the parents of six adult children and several grandchildren.
 Dr. Chadwick earned a BA from Weber State College (1978) with a major in Political Science and a minor in German, and also a MA degree from Brigham Young University (1984) in International and Area Studies - Near Eastern Studies.
-He did graduate work in Israel at Tel Aviv University and at the Hebrew University of Jerusalem, and finished his PhD at the University of Utah Middle East Center in Archaeology and Anthropology (specializing in Archaeology of the Land of Israel) with a minor in Hebrew and ancient Near Eastern languages.
+He did graduate work in Israel at Tel Aviv University and at the Hebrew University of Jerusalem, and completed his PhD at the University of Utah Middle East Center in Archaeology and Anthropology (specializing in Archaeology of the Land of Israel) with a minor in Hebrew and ancient Near Eastern languages.
 He taught for the LDS Church Educational System for 20 years in full-time seminaries (1980s) and at the LDS Institutes at Weber State and Utah State University (1990s).
-He taught Bible and Near Eastern Studies courses in 16 different student programs at the BYU Jerusalem Center between 1982 and 2000.
-He has also researched and excavated at several biblical sites in Israel, including Jerusalem and Hebron (1980s), Tell Miqne/Ekron (1990s), and Tell es-Safi/Gath (since 2001).
-He is currently senior field archaeologist with the Tell es-Safi/Gath Archaeological Project in Israel, where he directs excavations in Area F at the summit of the tell.
-He is also a senior fellow at the W.F.
-Albright Institute of Archaeological Research in Jerusalem, and a member of the board of trustees of the American Schools of Oriental Research.
-Dr. Chadwick will resume teaching in student programs at the BYU Jerusalem Center for Near Eastern Studies in 2010.
+Joined by his wife Kim, Dr. Chadwick has taught Ancient Scripture and Near Eastern Studies courses in 20 different student programs at the BYU Jerusalem Center between 1982 and 2014, and travelled widely with Jerusalem Center students for over 32 years in field study all over Israel, Jordan, Egypt, and Turkey.
+He has also researched, surveyed, and excavated at several biblical sites in Israel, including Jerusalem and Tell er-Rumeide/Hebron (1980s), Tel Gerisa and Tel Miqne/Ekron (1990s), and Tell es-Safi/Gath (since 2001).
+He is currently senior field archaeologist with the Tell es-Safi/Gath Archaeological Project in Israel (Aren M. Maeir, Project Director), where he directs excavations in Area F at the summit of the ancient Philistine capital city.
+He is also director of the American Expedition to Hebron (AEH) Publication Project.
+He has served as a member of the board of trustees of the American Schools of Oriental Research (ASOR), and is a senior fellow at the W.F.
+Albright Institute of Archaeological Research in Jerusalem.

-Areas of Research: Archaeology of Israel, Archaeology of the Bible, Judaism and the Jewish People, Early Mediterranean Christianity
+Areas of Research: Archaeology of Israel, Archaeolody of the Near East, Archaeology of the Bible, Judaism and the Jewish People, Early Mediterranean Christianity, Islamic History and Doctrine, Hebrew Bible, New Testament

-Languages: Hebrew (modern, ancient), German, Arabic, Greek (ancient), Egyptian (ancient), Mayan (classic)
+Languages: Hebrew (modern, ancient), German, Arabic, Aramaic, Greek (ancient), Egyptian (ancient), Mayan (ancient southern classic)